andrewbrey/dotfiles/README.md

 - Refactor so install logic can be shared by update logic if they are the same process
 - Update "single file binary" installers (skate, bat, etc) to use `eget` (as in `charm` installer)
 - Fix whatever causes `tar` to exit with a code of 2 when extracting (e.g. `pam install flyctl`)
+- Add a `script/teardown` script next to `script/bootstrap` which can be used to remove sensitive config files and secrets in one command